open-canada/vitals/docs/readme.md

 [gc1] **Hospitalizations by vaccination status** (Sources: [ontario.ca](https://covid-19.ontario.ca/data/hospitalizations#hospitalizationsByVaccinationStatus), [canada.ca](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/epidemiological-economic-research-data.html) - weekly report (PDF))

--  “Incidence [of COVID-19 cases] among fully vaccinated cases has surpassed those among unvaccinated since mid-December 2021”
+-  *“Incidence [of COVID-19 cases] among fully vaccinated cases has surpassed those among unvaccinated since mid-December 2021”*.
--  In January 2022, close to 3/4 of hospitalized COVID patients in Ontario were fully vaccinated
+-  In January 2022, close to 3/4 of hospitalized COVID patients in Ontario were fully vaccinated.
--  The proportion of fully-vaccinated hospitalizations has been increasing since December 2021
+-  The proportion of fully-vaccinated hospitalizations has been increasing since December 2021.
 <!-- - and continues* to increase -->

 <!-- ON